tidepool-org/development/README.md

 ### Proxy Host

 You'll need to determine what host the proxy will run on that is accessible from within the various Docker containers.
-If you are running the reverse proxy on your local Mac, then you can use the Docker-specific, container-accessible-only, `docker.for.mac.host.internal` host.
+If you are running the reverse proxy on your local Mac, then you can use the Docker-specific, container-accessible-only, `host.docker.internal` host.

 ### Standard Port